 - If you’re constantly losing your lists, use a spiral notebook.
 The day I came up with that idea was one of my best days of kitchen life.
 Keep your menus in this notebook and include the page numbers of recipes in specific cookbooks.
 If you’re into canning, you won’t lose your record of how much you canned last year and how much was left when you started canning this year.
 Let your notebook be your brain, and you won’t be losing important information all the time.
 You can use other forms besides a spiral notebook; the important thing is to have a method that works.
 I have a friend who writes significant things in her diary.
 Whenever we need to know how many people we served at a church event, she checks her diary.
 Other friends use their cell phones.
 It doesn’t matter so much where you put it, as long as you have a place where it can be easily retrieved.

 I know there’s such a thing as not borrowing trouble from tomorrow – but the truth is, sometimes tomorrow’s dilemma can be thwarted by backwards planning today.
-Tomorrow’s trouble can be decreased by taking extra measures today.
-Tomorrow’s problems can be lessened by fixing and preparing ahead and by doing double today to save steps later.
+Take extra measures today and you’ll decrease tomorrow’s troubles.
+Lessen tomorrow’s problems by fixing and preparing ahead and by doing double today to save steps later.